Minigrim0/AFG/README.md

 ### afg
 Details about the programming language `afg` and its compilation process to `asmfg` will be provided here.

+Details on the compiler are provided in the [COMPILER](./COMPILER.md) file.

 ## Bot Sensors
 Information about the different sensors available to bots and how they can be used to gather information about the game environment will be provided here.